Write your message

 Send citation to:

-Fouri S, الهیاری T, Mohebbi I. Investigation of Unsafe Behaviors of Professional Intercity Drivers and Their Impact on Traffic Accidents in Urmia city in 2023.
-Iran J Ergon 2025; 13 (1)
+Fouri S, Allahyari T, Mohebbi I. A Study on the Status of Unsafe Behaviors and Their Relationship with Road Accidents Among Inter-City Drivers in Urmia (Iran) in 2023.
+Iran J Ergon 2025; 13 (1) :10-17

 URL: http://journal.iehfs.ir/article-1-1066-en.html